ucsb-cs148-w24/project-pj01-universityclothing/team/AI_CODING.md

 - I used ChatGPT 3.5 to convert the formatting of the my code.
 Specifically, for the SearchScreen file, it is written in jsx, but I found a useful example in Youtube to help me to implement the search functions.
 However, the example is written by tsx,so I need to convert the format, and in this step I use AI.
 - It is really useful since jsx and tsx has the similar functions, but I do not have to be fimiliar with both languages.
 - I will read some examples that are written in tsx to be fimiliar with the format of tsx.

+Kevin Chen:
+- I used ChatGPT 3.5 to help format the homescreen page items to look like facebook marketplace.
+I then asked it to tweak certain features based on how I wanted the end product to look, and as a result it changed the styling to match my needs.
+- I also tried github copilot to help while coding and it me code more efficiently since I didn't have to write a lot of code that had minimal changes, it automatically put the code for me.